 The second discovery track would be for newer and future cases.
 Both sides would have to complete general discovery in October 2016.
 Discovery involving expert witnesses would not begin until 2017.

-Contact Waters Kraus & Paul to Learn More About Filing a Defective Medical Device Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Defective Medical Device Lawsuit